vdeville/ssh-login-alert-telegram/README.md

 ### Install with Ansible

-If you have many servers go check: https://github.com/stylersnico/Deploy-Telegram-SSH-Alerting-with-Ansible Thanks to Nicolas Simond (@stylersnico) for ansible !
+If you have many servers go check: https://github.com/MyTheValentinus/Deploy-Telegram-SSH-Alerting-with-Ansible (fork of initial @stylernico work)